 - When mounting, be sure to keep it in range of your Wifi router for the best connection and to keep the camera out of direct sunlight so it does not overheat

 - Place the mounting magnet where you want to mount the Nest Cam, screw it in, and secure the camera.

 Bring Your Nest Thermostat to a New Home

 You can’t leave your Nest Thermostat behind for essentially the same reasons you don’t want to abandon your Nest Cam.

-You need your Nest Thermostat in your new home, so you might as well bring your Nest Thermostat that you’ve grown to know and love.
-Similar to the Nest Cam, you’ll need to uninstall the Nest Thermostat and bring it with you.
+If you’ve grown to know and love your Nest Thermostat, you should bring your Nest Thermostat to your new home.
+Like the Nest Cam, you’ll need to uninstall the Nest Thermostat and bring it.
 Then, reinstall and add your new location to the Google Home or Nest App.

 When you’re ready to take down your Nest Cam and pack it up, then install it in your new home, follow the directions here:

 - Reset the Nest Thermostat in the settings.

 - Turn off the power to the circuit running your Nest Thermostat.